In Washington DC, it typically costs 9.53% of a home’s sale price to sell a home.

 If your home needs to be deep cleaned by a professional, expect to spend at least $300 for a complete cleaning.

-Your cost of moving depends on the size of your home and how far you have to move.
+Your relocation costs depend on the size of your home and how far you have to move.
 Hiring professional movers could cost thousands of dollars.
 Even if you do the move entirely on your own, you'll still need to budget for renting a truck and buying moving supplies like boxes and bubble wrap.

-Before you can sell your home to another owner, you'll need to pay off your existing mortgage.
+Before you can sell your home to another owner, you'll need to pay off the remaining balance on your existing mortgage.
 If the proceeds from the sale of the home are less than what you owe, you'll have to pay out of pocket.

 Obviously, this cost will vary from one seller to another.
 If you have mortgage debt, you're not alone: the typical homeowner in Washington DC has a mortgage balance of $437,976.